 Definition: Behavioral Health Counseling, Supportive, Group is a face-to-face coordinated care intervention that is directly related to the individual's behavioral health condition.
 The service is intended to promote continued progress toward identified goals and to assist members in their day-to-day behavioral and emotional functioning.
-Behavioral Health Counseling, Supportive,
+Behavioral Health Counseling, Supportive, Group, is not a professional therapy service, but must supplement another Medicaid service that is addressing the individual's identified behavioral health needs.

-Chapter 502: Behavioral Health Clinic Services, Page 30 Effective July 1, 2014
+Chapter 503: Behavioral Health Rehabilitation Services, Page 31 July 1, 2014